-In November of 2014, the Consumer Financial Protection Bureau (“CFPB”) launched a bulletin asking people to take notice and cease certain disallowed practices by people who lend money to others, aka lenders.
-The problem is that some lenders have been asking disabled loan applicants illegal, irrelevant questions before offering them the loan that they should not be asking.
+In November 2014, the Consumer Financial Protection Bureau (“CFPB”) launched a bulletin asking people to take notice and cease certain disallowed practices by people who lend money to others, aka lenders.
+The problem is that some lenders have asked disabled loan applicants illegal, irrelevant questions before offering them the loan they should not be asking.

 At the outset, it remains quite a common fact that you will have to face a lot of questions when applying for a loan.
-Obviously, questions related to your finances must be honestly answered before you can borrow the loan proceeds.
+Obviously, questions about your finances must be answered honestly before you can borrow the loan proceeds.
 Income information is the most important part of this information.

-But in cases of income-related questions about people who receive social security disability income, lenders must tread softly.
-An issue that has been recently asked of borrowers who were on disability is if they know how long their disability income will continue to be paid out.
-This is the question that CFPB has explicitly not allowed lenders to ask from their borrowers.
-In addition to that, researchers have found that many banks contact the doctors of disabled persons to learn about their disability condition and how long it might continue.
+But lenders must tread softly in cases of income-related questions about people who receive social security disability income.
+An issue recently asked of borrowers on disability is if they know how long their disability income will continue to be paid out.
+This is the question that CFPB has explicitly not allowed lenders to ask their borrowers.
+In addition, researchers have found that many banks contact the doctors of disabled persons to learn about their disability condition and how long it might continue.

-It gives rise to some serious concerns about the transaction if the lender insists on these questions.
+It raises serious concerns about the transaction if the lender insists on these questions.
 Such questions are not permissible.
 Simultaneously, the borrower must not bother to arrange for any documents containing information about the condition of the disability or its duration.

 The officials have said from the governing authorities that asking for such documents and information from people with disabilities is discrimination and against the law.
 This concern might sound new.
 But this concern has been around for quite some time.

 We see this in a recent example.
 A bank asked similar questions about activities that were synonymous with asking the terms of disability.
-Furthermore, the bank asked the borrower whether he will continue to receive his disability income for another three years.
+Furthermore, the bank asked the borrower whether he would continue to receive his disability income for another three years.
 The bank did this before offering him refinancing on his mortgage.
-Besides, the bank also approached the doctor of the borrower about the status of his disability.
+Besides, the bank also approached the borrower’s doctor about the status of his disability.

-Not every single bit of communication is the same but offers an insight into some general rules.
-For the most part, attorneys and customers should consider their messages, and:
+Not every single communication is the same, but it offers insight into some general rules.
+For the most part, attorneys and customers should consider their messages and:

-As you can imagine, all of this put together is a bit of a puzzle for an attorney not specialized in web or comm security.
-In some instances, this means that the lawyer’s office hires outside help to find who fished or hacked your client’s email forensically.
-So as you can see, it’s not just that a bank can’t ask questions about a disability; the client should be careful about providing an SSN or any other unique info like universal passwords.
+As you can imagine, this is a bit of a puzzle for an attorney not specialized in web or comm security.
+In some instances, the lawyer’s office hires outside help to find who fished or hacked your client’s email forensically.
+So as you can see, it’s not just that a bank can’t ask about a disability; the client should be careful about providing an SSN or any other unique info like universal passwords.
 However, in others, there are several vital steps your firm acts on internally.
 Each one makes a fundamental difference.

-This is why the ABA and other organizations ask about the way data is handled.
+This is why the ABA and other organizations ask how data is handled.
 Also, many attorneys have no or just cursory training in these matters.
 However, you only have so much time or money.

 Consider the following: